Preparing quasienergy states on demand: A parametric oscillator: Preparing a superposition of quasienergy states nonadiabatically

-An instructive case is that of the oscillator, which is in the ground state before the driving is applied, and of the detuning of the driving frequency $\delta\omega_F$, which is close to $3V/2$.
-Here, if the field is ramped up fast, the oscillator will end up in equally populated adiabatic states, which corresponds to two equally populated even intrawell states in Fig.~\ref{fig:schematic}.
+An instructive case is when the oscillator is in the ground state before the driving is applied and the detuning of the driving frequency $\delta\omega_F$ is close to $3V/2$.
+Here, if the field is ramped up fast, the oscillator will end up in equally populated adiabatic states, which corresponds to two equally populated even interwell states in Fig.~\ref{fig:schematic}.